 Xanax and other benzodiazepines (benzos) are popular and effective prescription medications.
 However, there are growing concerns – both among the public and in the medical community – about the devastating effects of these drugs and the potential for misuse and addiction.
-Because they are so widely used, many people entering an alcohol rehab center may do so as a result of using Xanax or using multiple substances such as mixing alcohol and Xanax.
+Because they are so widely used, many people entering an alcohol detox center may do so as a result of using Xanax or using multiple substances such as mixing alcohol and Xanax.

 Although most users have a general understanding of the risks of using any type of drug or substance, few are aware of the dangers of mixing alcohol and Xanax.
 Furthermore, users may also not realize that combining these two substances can lead to severe injury or death by overdose.